sdicht/sdicht.github.io/docs/lit5/assignments/assignment-boardinghouse.md

-## Assignment A: James Joyce’s “The Boarding House”
+# Assignment A: James Joyce’s “The Boarding House”

 Submit your paper [here](https://www.dropbox.com/request/NSKQJUQ69SzdezkZLZxh) 📥 (no registration required).

+Deadline: February 16th, 2026.

 Be sure to include in your filename: *Assignment A and your name.*